 Today, we know that wild canine species such as coyotes can reproduce with domestic dog species.
-With society’s increasing love for wolfdog hybrids, Coydogs are no surprise.
-The coydog, a hybrid of a domesticated dog and a coyote, has gained in popularity in recent years.
+With society’s increasing love for wolfdog hybrids, the coy dogs are no surprise.
+The coy dog, a hybrid coyote dog mix, has gained in popularity in recent years.

-Given that the Coydog is a cross between a domestic dog and a feral canine, it’s certainly interesting that conversion has become so popular.
+Given that the Coy dog is a cross between a domestic dog and a feral canine, it’s certainly interesting that the conversion has become so popular.

 What Is A Coydog?

 Although there is still much to learn about the Coyote dog hybrid breed, there are key things to know if you are interested in this nuance pet.
 Keep reading to find out more!